What is the difference between emotion and feeling?

 Emotional self-perception

-By understanding the distinction between emotion and feeling, we can develop greater emotional self-awareness, more accurately identifying our emotional reactions and the underlying feelings that arise from them.
-This allows us to respond more consciously and adaptively to life’s challenges.
+Understanding the distinction between emotion and feeling is essential, as it allows us to develop greater emotional self-awareness, more accurately identifying our emotional reactions and the underlying feelings that arise from them.
+In this sense, we can respond more consciously and adaptively to life's challenges.

 Development of emotional intelligence